What is Small Town Wanderer?

 After doing this for this for 20 years I said to myself, "Why don't I become a travel agent so at least I can save myself some money?"
 After much research, I became an official Independent Travel Agent with Nexion LLC (which is part of the #1 travel agent network called Travel Leaders) and started Small Town Wanderer.
 That whole experience has cost money and time to be trained, equipped, and knowledgeable to help others.
 It is not as easy as just booking on Expedia, but is much better for you and me.
 I thought I knew it all before, and now I know that I know very little of what is out there for you to travel.

 If you already have an agent, that’s awesome!
 Keep working with them!
 But if not, contact me and let's see what we can do.
 I am not doing this to feed my family so I can usually give you some nice deals.
 If I find a better deal for you to book yourself, I will let you know!
-Check out my personal travel site for ideas and dreams.
+Check out our travel site for ideas and dreams.

 Who is Joseph?